rickballard/CoCivium/USER_GUIDE.md

 **Purpose.** Give newcomers a fast, accurate on-ramp and give contributors/stewards a single source of truth for how to engage.
 Two spaces after periods.
 US spelling (UK only for Dogs n Homes).
 CLI-first for builders on Windows PowerShell 7.
 Everything traceable via issues/PRs/commits.
 HumanGate on by default.

-**Design principles.** Progressive disclosure • Consent before coercion • Minimum friction • Reversible decisions • Plain language • Document once, reuse everywhere.
+**Design principles.** Progressive disclosure • consent not coercion • Minimum friction • Reversible decisions • Plain language • Document once, reuse everywhere.

 ---